tyfon7/UIFixes/README.md

 -   Fix item tooltips disapparing if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
 -   Fix windows appearing partially offscreen
+-   ✨ Fix modding/preset UI breaking when you click not allowed (red outlined) items

 #### In raid